vmvargas/topic-modeling-using-LDA/README.md

 The dataset was obtained from Yelp’s website.

 ## Script Steps
-1.Prepare the data:
+1. Prepare the data:
-1.1.Tokenizing
+1.1.
+Tokenizing
-1.2.Stopping
+1.2.
+Stopping
-1.3.Stemming
+1.3.
+Stemming
-2.Construct a Document-term Matrix
+2. Construct a Document-term Matrix
-3.Apply the LDA Model
+3. Apply the LDA Model
-4.Examine the results
+4. Examine the results

 ## License